801 Naval Air Squadron: 1982 to 2000s

+In October 1994, the squadron upgraded to the advanced Sea Harrier FA.2, which offered several improvements over the FRS.1 variant.
+These enhancements included a more powerful Rolls-Royce Pegasus Mk.106 engine, increased operational range, the Blue Vixen look-down radar system, a higher capacity for air-to-air munitions, compatibility with AIM-120 AMRAAM missiles, and improved cockpit instrumentation.

 In March 1997, 801 NAS was deployed onboard HMS Illustrious as part of the Carrier Task Group assigned to the Armilla patrol when it took part in Operation Jural, enforcing the 'no fly' zone over southern Iraq.
 Equipped with FA2 Sea Harriers, the Squadron operated alongside GR7 Harriers from No.1 Squadron RAF who had joined them on the carrier for a month of combined exercises and operations.
 Between 7–12 March, the Harriers flew 28 sorties (18 over Iraqi territory).

 Decommissioning

 On Tuesday 28 March 2006 a ceremony was held at RNAS Yeovilton, with Commander A J W Rae as the last Sea Harrier squadron commanding officer, to mark the withdrawal from service of the Royal Navy's Sea Harrier FA2s.
 The final Sea Harrier was withdrawn from service on 31 March 2006 at RNAS Yeovilton and the squadron disbanded.
 Prior to decommissioning, all aircraft adopted the omega symbol on their tail-fin in recognition of 801 NAS being the last operators of an all-British fixed-wing fighter aircraft.
 This harks back to the use of this symbol by 892 Naval Air Squadron, whose McDonnell Douglas Phantom FG.1s were the last conventional fixed-wing aircraft used by the Fleet Air Arm.